 The stock exchange moved out of its cramped Dime quarters Dec.
-15, 1919, and into the Annex, the space Lauri and friends are sprucing up now.
+15, 1919, and into the Penobscot Annex.

-But Detroit's economy was roaring and the stock exchange soaring, so the exchange hired H. Augustus O'Dell and George F. Diehl to design this sleek, modern new HQ on the southwestern corner of Griswold and Larned streets.
+But Detroit's economy was roaring and the stock exchange soaring, so the exchange hired the firm O'Dell & Diehl to design this sleek, modern new HQ on the southwestern corner of Griswold and Larned streets.
 Ground was broken June 2, 1930, and its cornerstone placed Aug.
 14, 1930.

 The four-story structure opened March 2, 1931, but the exchange would not stay in its new home for long.
 A few years earlier, companies around the country were battered by Black Tuesday, on Oct.
 29, 1929, a day that saw billions of dollars lost as people sold some 16 million shares.
 This plunged the country into the Great Depression — and saw the Detroit exchange's trading levels plummet, as well.

 Just eight years after opening its new headquarters, the stock exchange defaulted on its mortgage and was forced to move back to the Penobscot Annex.
-The exchange would stay there until the it ceased operations in July 1976.
+The exchange would stay there until it ceased operations in July 1976.

 Why did it close down?
 Well, it wasn't necessarily from a lack of business.
 At the time, the number of stocks traded on the exchange had grown to 405, although only four were exclusive to the Motor City.
 The others also were available on the New York and American stock exchanges.